STL2600/jailbreaking-llm-talk/talk.md

 ::: notes

+Does that make me an expert on LLMs?
+Absolutely not!

 So why am I talking about Jailbreaking LLMs?

 By day, I am a Cybersecurity Engineer for Copeland, a company that recently split from Emerson, where we develop climate control systems for residential, commercial, industrial and col chain industries.
 Basically we make a lot of IoT stuff